10 Pre-Writing Activities for Preschoolers

 Two of the main topics they cover in pre-k are writing and pre-writing tasks.
 Every single thing they do, even if it doesn’t appear to be focused on pre-writing, totally is!

 Sounds great, right?
-But what can you do at home work on the same skills without making it seem like school?
-If you’re lucky, you’ll have a toddler that loves to do arts and crafts because that will make it much easier to work on fine motor skills.
+But what can you do at home to work on the same skills without making it seem like school?
+If you’re lucky, you’ll have a toddler who loves to do arts and crafts because that will make it much easier to work on fine motor skills.
 If they don’t, I still have some activities on this list that will allow for fun and learning to happen simultaneously.

 Ok, so as adults we hate this stuff, right?
-It gets EVERYWHERE and God forbid it lands on carpet!
+It gets EVERYWHERE and God forbid it lands on the carpet!
 Even though it’s a pain in the butt to manage and clean, it’s an easy and fun resource to use when it comes to working on pre-writing skills.

 Here’s another one that is fun, but can be messy!
 This activity will let your preschooler practice the pincer grip (super important for writing) by painting with a q-tip.
 Kids love this activity and you get to make beautiful art!
 Again, feel free to give them letters to create, but really, just using the q-tip is a pre-writing exercise all by itself.

 I remember these from when I was a kid and I loved them!
 You can buy lace cards on Amazon, or you can make your own using cardboard or foam sheets.
 They sell the foam sheets at any arts and craft store and places like Walmart and Target.
 This is great for fine and gross motor skills which will help your preschooler when it comes to writing tasks.